crummy/spacetrader/README.md

 Interaction with the game is via a REST API.
 These are subject to change.

+`GET /games` - List current games available

+`POST /games/new?name=[commanderName]&fighter=[fighterSkill]&engineer=[engineerSkill]&pilot=[pilotSkill]&trader=[traderSkill]&difficulty=[difficultyLevel]`
+  - Start new game.
+Returns `id` for newly created game.
+Skills are 0-10 and must add up to 20.
+Difficulty is 0-4.

-`GET /state` - Get current GameState of the game, e.g. on system, in combat, etc. Returns all relevant information about current state, such as goods for sale on a system, or opponent hull strength in combat.
+`GET /games/[id]/state` - Get current GameState of the game, e.g. on system, in combat, etc. Returns all relevant information about current state, such as goods for sale on a system, or opponent hull strength in combat.
 Also returns all possible actions.

-`POST /action/[action]` - Take an action, such as "attack" or "buyShip".
+`POST /games/[id]/action/[action]` - Take an action, such as "attack" or "buyShip".
 Returns the new GameState.

-`GET /galaxy` - Get information about the entire galaxy - system locations, political status, etc.
+`GET /games/[id]/galaxy` - Get information about the entire galaxy - system locations, political status, etc.

-`GET /ships` - Get information about every ship in the game.
+`GET /games/[id]/ships` - Get information about every ship in the game.
 (Maybe this will be removed?)

-`GET /captain` - Get captain specific statistics.
+`GET /games/[id]/captain` - Get captain specific statistics.

-`GET /bank` - Get financial information such as debt and insurance status.
+`GET /games/[id]/bank` - Get financial information such as debt and insurance status.